nagasudhirpulla/taming_python/blog/skills/flask_macros.md

 <hr/>

 * In this post we will learn how to reduce repetition in flask templates using macros in flask jinja templates
-* Jinja macro is similar to a function in python.
-The output of jinja macro will be a jinja template
+* Jinja macro will render a jinja template based on the inputs provided to it.
+Jinja macro is similar to a function in python

-## Demo Layout
+## Example
-* In this post we will create a reusable base layout for flask applications using Base Templates concept
-* The base layout is based on the SB Admin 2 theme at https://startbootstrap.com/theme/sb-admin-2
-* The server.py file is a simple flask server a shown below
+* The server.py file is a simple flask server as shown below
 ```py
 # server.py file
 from flask import Flask, render_template